lets-learn-it/java-learning/14-design-patterns/01-creational/03-prototype/README.md

+# Prototype Design Pattern

+- Cloning of an existing object instead of creating new one and can also be customized as per the requirement

+## Advantages

+- reduces need of subclassing
+- hides complexities of creating objects
+- clients can get new objects without knowing which type of object it will be.
+- lets you add or remove objects at runtime.

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.